 - Uniqueness – Thriving customer service requires a level of exceptionality that allows the customer to have a unique experience.
 Customer-focused organizations create a distinctive experience for their customers, which may include IVR customization, prizes, etc. A memorable identity is carried throughout the experience crafted for each individual customer.

-- Creativity – As a necessary component to building a unique customer experience, creativity allows organizations to demonstrate their willingness to not only go above-and-beyond, but also out of the box.
+- Creativity – As a necessary component to building a unique customer experience, creativity allows organizations to demonstrate their willingness to not only go above-and-beyond but also out of the box.
 The majority of customers only reach out to call center support when the customary solution is deemed insufficient, thus making it clear they are looking for an alternative result composed of a more personalized and natural clarification.

 - Fear – Although characterized by its negative connotation, fear is an essential element of customer service.
-With a goal of letting customers know their value, having a fear of cultivating unsatisfactory service will lead a more positive customer experience overall.
+With the goal of letting customers know their value, having a fear of cultivating unsatisfactory service will lead a more positive customer experience overall.

 Overall, customers want an effortless experience, and organizations need to leverage technology to create more positive interactions with their customers.